Time of year: Sept 2016

 Activities close by: San Francisco has so much to offer, from ‘that’ famous bridge, a vibrant downtown area and quaint historical neighbourhoods.
 It’s also a big city, so you’ll need to rely on a hire car, public transport or taxis.

-What empty nesters might really like about this place: For the price, it offers good value for a large, clean room in a city that’s very expensive.
+What empty nesters might really like about this place: For the price, the Chelsea Motor Inn offers good value for a large, clean room in a city that’s very expensive.

 What empty nesters might not be so keen on: It ain’t the last word in luxury and it’s not particularly characterful.
 To get those things in this city, you’re going to have to dig deep.